 In this week’s posts, I’ve discussed, perhaps ad nauseam, the importance of reading.
 I’ve also referenced magazines such as The New Yorker, which is filled with vocabulary words used in a stylistically advanced context.
 Beyond context, there is another reason why we should read in conjunction with learning vocabulary.

 As you continue to learn words, and as you continue to read, you will have more of these epiphanic moments.
-Sometimes, you won’t remember the word immediately.
-But, you can always look the word up to reinforce the definition.
+Sometimes you won’t remember the word immediately, but you can always look it up to reinforce the definition.